nvi-inc/fs-vgos/fs-vgos.md

     reached the source since the "auto" command above.
 They may be higher or lower if the elevation has changed significantly since the "auto" or there is variable RFI.

-    > For the old server, RMS values close to 32.

 6. Tsys IF0 and IF1 about 50-100, may be jumping a bit